-You can find the products you are looking for in China and at the price point you like.
+China wholesale for Amazon sellers - You can find the products you are looking for in China and at the price point for you.
 Just make sure you do it right.

 Amazon wholesale suppliers abound in China.
 You can discover thousands of them on the Google and Baidu search engines, Alibaba, Global Sources and Made in China.
 That part’s easy.
 Partnering with a reliable supplier and motivating them to contribute their best efforts to your business isn’t exactly a cakewalk.
 Here are some useful insights garnered from working with Amazon sellers and Chinese manufacturers.

 Quality looks different at different Chinese factories.
 If the supplier agrees to a price substantially lower than the market price, the result is typically inferior quality.

 Quality across the suppliers you’ve shortlisted can be alike but minimum order quantities (MOQs) and lead times may differ substantially.
 A comparison on various parameters is necessary to understand who can offer a better overall deal.

 Experience working with western suppliers is an advantage.
 The supplier will be familiar with applicable product quality and safety requirements.
 If your product needs to be tested at a lab, you don’t have to be overwhelmed by the process.

 The sample you order will give you additional information on comparing suppliers.
 Some amount of skepticism is needed as the sample may be exceptional yet without diligent scrutiny during the process, that same quality may not be reflected in your order.
 Discrepancy in quality is particularly noticeable when the supplier has cut corners to match the price or the manufacturer is actually a middleman.